oasis-open/odata-rapid/discussion/graphql-filter-expressions.md

 The basic rule:

-- fields of an object translate into and `and` expression
+- fields of an object translate into expressions joined by `and`
-- objects in an array translate into an `or` expression
+- objects in an array translate into expressions joined by `or`

 This means that the maximum expression complexity is a disjunction of conjunctions for different fields of disjunctions for the same field, which is complex enough for most use cases.
-The example above doesn't even use t
+The example above doesn't even use top-level `or` expressions.